Barbara Migeon

-Barbara Ruben Migeon (born July 31, 1931) is a professor at the Johns Hopkins University Institute of Genetic Medicine.
-She founded the Johns Hopkins University program in Human Genetics and Molecular Biology.
+Barbara Ruben Migeon (July 31, 1931 – January 14, 2023) was an American geneticist who was a professor at the Johns Hopkins University Institute of Genetic Medicine.
+She founded the Johns Hopkins program in Human Genetics and Molecular Biology.
 Migeon is the author of Females are Mosaics: X inactivation and sex differences in disease.
 She was awarded the American College of Medical Genetics and Genomics Dimes/Colonel Harland D. Sanders Lifetime Achievement Award in 2016.